Corey Bailey

 This is because the bass frequencies require a wider groove width to be

-accurately reproduced and there is a finite amount of space on the side of a
+accurately reproduced and there is a finite amount of space on the side of a given

-noise when played back using the opposite emphasis or ‘equalization’.
-So,
+back using the opposite emphasis or “equalization.”
+So, depending on the type of

-depending on the type of record being played, there is a specific equalization
+record being played, there is a specific equalization curve being applied by your

-curve being applied by your record preamp to compensate for the “pre-emphasis”
+phono preamp to compensate for the “pre-emphasis” applied during the disc

-applied during the disc cutting process.
+cutting process.

 Gatefold

-evolved with the LP era.
-Basically, it is any album jacket that has a hinged cover
+Basically, it is any album jacket that has a hinged cover to house multiple records.

-artwork or both.
-Double albums are Gatefold by design in order to house both
+space for more text, artwork or both.
+Double albums are gatefold by design in

 Headshell

-The Headshell is that hood-like shaped device at the record end of the Tonearm
+The headshell is that hood-like shaped device at the record end of the tonearm

-that holds the Phono cartridge.
-Many Headshell designs are removable allowing
+that holds the phono cartridge.
+Many headshell designs are removable allowing

 for an easy change of the cartridge-stylus combination to accommodate the